NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

 system.
 This affects large transfers (files larger than 2TB), and the overall transfer performance.
 At this time, we believe transfers initiated using the :ref:`Globus transfer app <globus>` are not affected.
-We suggest users transfering large files to use Globus until a resolution is discovered.
+We suggest users transferring large files to use Globus until a resolution is discovered.